juliandeleonguerrero/obsidian-worldbuilding-template/README.md

 ---
 # About

-This is a worldbuilding template vault (Obsidian's term for a notebook) for use with the **Obsidian.md** notetaking software.
-The vault is already setup with basic organization, worldbuilding templates, and plugins that you may find useful for your needs.
+This is a worldbuilding template vault (notebook) for the Obsidian.md notetaking software.

+This vault is already setup with a basic organization structure, various templates, and plugins that help with planning and writing.
+It is aimed at both fantasy writers, and at TTRPG game masters (GMs).

 # Installing